danielballan/personal-blog/content/posts/2020-01-03-reader-protocol.md

         ...
 ```

-Alternatively, we could consider type annotations here, although it may be wise
+Alternatively, we could consider using type annotations, but it may be wiser to
-to wait until they have more a foothold in the SciPy ecosytem.
+wait until they have more a foothold in the SciPy ecosytem.